crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17/Readme.md

 This version was minimized by:
 * Using SPST-NO 3A smaller relays
-* Using SMD 3W 200k resistors instead of THT
+* Using SMD 1W 150k resistors instead of THT
 * Removed external buttons connector
 * Removed external leds connector
 * Using SMD ULN2003A instead of THT
 * Optocoupler THT capacitors replaced by Tantalum SMD
 * Using bidirectional optocoupler (LDA210) instead of HCPL3700 to reduce Power dissipation (less current needed)
 * Embedding an ESP32 into the board, and adding USB-to-Serial circuitery with CP2102N
+* Adding USB-C support

 Security additions:
-* Added fuse at the neutral return from the sensors (F2)
+* Added fuses to every sensing channel
 * Resistors are before optocoupler, to make them work with less than 2V to N, instead of 110V to N
+* Production board is coated

 Stability:
 * Added filter capacitor to ULN2003A